Avinava/sf-explorer/README.md

 ## Introduction

 sf-explorer is a tool that helps you find the right sf commands without having to dig through the documentation.
-It uses vector store (chromadb) to store and index the sf CLI documentation.
-It leverages openai embeddings and ConversationalRetrievalQAChain from langchain to provide accurate answers from the downloaded sf documentation site.
+Under the hood, sf-explorer uses a vector store (ChromaDB) to store and index the Salesforce CLI documentation.
+This indexed data is then used to provide accurate and relevant command suggestions based on your queries.

+The tool leverages OpenAI embeddings to understand the context and semantics of your queries.
+It uses the ConversationalRetrievalQAChain from Langchain to generate responses, ensuring that the answers you get are not only accurate but also contextually relevant to your query.

 Demo : https://explorer.sfdxy.com/